Counseling Services

 No Show/Late Cancellation Fees:

 I require a 24-hour notice for any appointment cancellations.
 Clients will receive appointment reminder notifications.
 Failing to cancel your appointment within the required 24-hours will result in a $100 fee being charged to your card on file.
+If you fail to appear to your appointment within 15 minutes, your appointment will be canceled and charged a $100 no call/no show fee to your card on file.
 Health insurance does not cover these fees.
+You may request a switch from an in-person appointment to telehealth appointment to avoid canceling.
+There is no fee associated with this charge to your appointment.

 Case Management: